What’s with the fish, David? Koi carp, I think?

 I guess that without having to face difficulties and changes, we can become a bit stuck.
 Sometimes we become stuck because of the difficulties …

-Anyway, in 2012 I realised that I missed doing voluntary work and decided to train with Cruse Bereavement Care to become a Bereavement Volunteer.
-I accumulated 400 hours of face-to-face work, on a wide variety of cases, and further qualified as a Clinical Supervisor through Cruse.
+Anyway, in 2012 I realised that I missed being involved in voluntary work and decided to train with Cruse Bereavement Care to become a Bereavement Volunteer.
+I accumulated 400 hours of face-to-face work, on a wide variety of cases, and collaborated with the Samaritans on a support group for people bereaved by suicide.
+I also qualified as a Clinical Supervisor through Cruse.

 Since 2016, I have been building my independent private practice.
 It is my ongoing privilege to work with a significantly diverse set of clients, who have taught me a great deal about becoming a better counsellor.